 The subvention requirement for Bus Éireann PSO services reduced by the greatest extent in 2021, reflecting an encouraging return to growth in patronage as the economy emerged from the worst of the pandemic and resulting fare revenue in the regional cities and on national services.
-The increase seen in 2022 is largely related to the additional funding required from government as a result of the introduction of Young Adult fares in early 2022, offering young people 50% discount on equivalent Adult fares.
-The subvention requirement decreased in 2023 to €82.1 million representing a decrease of 28.6% from the previous year.
+The increase seen in 2022 is largely related to the additional funding required from government as a result of the introduction of Young

+Adult fares in early 2022, offering young people 50% discount on equivalent Adult fares.

-In 2019, for the second successive year, the PSO payment to larnród Éireann fell slightly to €128.4 million.
+In 2019, for the second successive year, the PSO payment to larnród Éireann fell slightly to \in 128.4 million.
 This was partly a result of continued growth in passenger journeys and associated growth in passenger revenues reducing the level of their PSO subsidy.
 As previously alluded to, the pandemic impacted the provision of rail services most significantly, as restrictions on the use of public transport continues to alter the travel patterns of regular commuters.
-Resulting fare revenue losses were significant with the necessary subvention to maintain services rising by 86.4% to €239.3 million in 2020, €210.2 million in 2021, €225.6 million in 2022 and decreasing to €187.2 in 2023, following a further resurgence in passenger and revenue growth.
+Resulting fare revenue losses were significant with the necessary subvention to maintain services rising by 86.4% to \notin 239.3 million in 2020, \notin 210.2 million in 2021 and \notin 225.6 million in the last year.